ryusr/Skin-Lesion-Detection/README.md

 The project's architecture is documented in the `class.png` file, which shows the relationships between different components of the system.
 This diagram helps in understanding the overall structure and flow of the application.

+## Data Management

+Due to the large size of the datasets and image files, they are not included directly in the GitHub repository.
+You can access the data in one of the following ways:

+### Download from External Storage

+The test datasets and images are available from the following locations:
+-   Test_Data (Test_Data1, Test_Data2, Test_Data3): https://drive.google.com/file/d/19p7doe-YToxvX2KN1U5NnCk0MLlGibcK/view?usp=sharing from: Test Dataset (ISIC Archive)

+- images(for training a model): https://drive.google.com/file/d/1wOEWr_CFIWa6AOwhWUOQ65G64ZPm7HcX/view?usp=sharing from: Training Dataset (HAM10000)

+To use these files:
+1. Download the zip files from the provided links
+2. Extract them to the project root directory
+3. Ensure the folder names match exactly: `Test_Data1`, `Test_Data2`, `Test_Data3`, and `images`

 ## Notes

 - The application supports image files in JPG, JPEG, and PNG formats